 The video for Smerti Bolshe Net (Death No More) is set outside some of Russia’s most iconic political sites, including Lenin’s Mausoleum on Red Square.
 It features scenes depicting cannibalism and drinking of blood, with scathing lyrics aimed towards Russia’s ruling class; have a watch below and be sure to turn on English subtitles to understand the full essence of the song.

-Check out our article on Russian post-punk to find out more about the Russian music scene.
+Check out our articles on Russian post-punk, Morgenshtern and Kostromin to find out more about the Russian music scene.